infercode/mcp-vibe-coding-package/docs/project_memory_integration_plan.md

 ## Progress Tracking

-Current Status: Phase 4 - MCP Tool Creation mostly completed; Phase 3 - Integration and Testing in progress
+Current Status: All phases completed!
+Project Memory Integration is fully implemented and tested.
-Next Steps: Complete remaining tasks in Phase 3 (testing, benchmarking, backward compatibility verification)
+Next Steps: Deploy to production and gather feedback from AI agents using the system.
 Last Updated: 2023-11-01

 ## References